 Throughout this issue, countless examples show why we are so proud of the students at the law school.
 One might think that we get lucky that the students the admissions office chose for their academic accomplishments also turn out to be incredible members of our community, but it’s really all by design.
 Our students show us a great deal more in their applications than just academics—and we care about a lot more than their numbers.
-In these pages, meet six of our students in the way we first met them: through the personal statements they wrote for their law school applications.
-And through their photos, meet a seventh: Andreas Baum, ’12, the talented student photographer who took these pictures for us.
+In these pages, meet five of our students in the way we first met them: through the personal statements they wrote for their law school applications.
+And through their photos, meet a sixth: Andreas Baum, ’12, the talented student photographer who took these pictures for us.

 Tammy Wang, ’12

 EDUCATION: Johns Hopkins University, BA in International Relations, concentration East Asian Studies, with honors (2007)

 LAW SCHOOL ACTIVITIES: University of Chicago Law Review, Immigrant Child Advocacy Project Clinic, APALSA, Admissions Committee, Law School Film Festival

 I fell in love for the first time when I was four.
 That was the year my mother signed me up for piano lessons.
 I can still remember touching those bright, ivory keys with reverence, feeling happy and excited that soon I would be playing those tinkling, familiar melodies (which my mother played every day on our boombox) myself.

 To my rather naïve surprise, however, instead of setting the score for Für Elise on the piano stand before me, my piano teacher handed me a set of Beginner’s Books.
 I was to read through the Book of Theory, learn to read the basic notes of the treble and bass clefs, and practice, my palm arched as though an imaginary apple were cupped between my fingers, playing one note at a time.
 After I had mastered the note of “C,” she promised, I could move on to “D.”